e107inc/e107-easyshop/readme.txt

    - admin_config.php: new product feature: Save multiple images per product
    - admin_general_preferences.php: Settings: new option to enable user input of number of products
    - admin_general_preferences.php: Settings: more shopping bag images (blue, green, red, yellow, orange, white, black)
-   - admin_general_preferences.php: PayPal info: new option to enable PayPal IPN
+   - admin_general_preferences.php: PayPal info: new option to enable PayPal IPN; thanks KVN
    - admin_general_preferences.php: PayPal info: new option to enable note to seller (only with e-mail override)
    - admin_general_preferences.php: PayPal info: new option to enable login, e-mail and/or address in setting 'Info level'
    - admin_general_preferences.php: PayPal info: new option to enable additional text in e-mail (only with e-mail override)